temporalio/build-audiobook-java/README.md

 * **input**: Pass a quoted JSON string with a /path/to/your/input/text-file.
 * **workflow-id**: Set a descriptive name for your Workflow Id.
   This makes it easier to track your Workflow Execution in the Web UI.

+Please note:

-  The identifier you set doesn't affect the input text file or the output audio file names.
+* The identifier you set won't affect the input text file or the output audio file names.
+* Use full paths as the Worker is not given context for relative path resolution.
+* Sample files appear in the `text-samples` folder.

 ### The output file